754 Jon M. Huntsman Hall

 Links: CV

-Professor Zhang’s research has been published in top-tier academic journals including Marketing Science, Management Science and the Journal of Marketing Research.
-He also serves as Area Editor for Marketing Science, Management Scienceand Quantitative Marketing and Economics, and has won numerous academic and teaching awards.
+Professor Zhang’s research has been published in top-tier academic journals including Marketing Science, Management Science, and the Journal of Marketing Research.
+He also served as Area Editor for Marketing Science, Management Science, and Quantitative Marketing and Economics in the past, and currently serves as the Area Editor for Management Science and International Journal of Research in Marketing.
+Professor Zhang has won numerous academic and teaching awards.

-Professor Zhang received a PhD and MA in economics from the University of Michigan , a PhD and MA in History and Sociology of Science and Technology from the University of Pennsylvania , and a BA in Engineering Automation from Huazhong University of Science and Technology in Hubei, China.
+Professor Zhang received a PhD and MA in economics from the University of Michigan , a PhD and MA in History and Sociology of Science and Technology from the University of Pennsylvania , and a BA in Engineering Automation and Philosophy of Science from Huazhong University of Science and Technology in Hubei, China.

 Current Projects: Targeting and channel strategies; behavior-based targeted pricing; demand collection systems.

-Vibhanshu Abhishek, Kinshuk Jerath, Z. John Zhang (Under Review), Platform Selling or Reselling?
-Channel Structures in Electronic Retailing (under review).
+Vibhanshu Abhishek, Kinshuk Jerath, Z. John Zhang (Forthcoming), Platform or Wholesale: Channel Structures in Electronic Retailing, CIST 2011.

 The pricing decision process including economic, marketing, and behavioral phenomena which constitute the environment for pricing decisions and the information and analytic tools useful to the decision maker.